-- Constructed World: The result of a game—though a game can go on indefinitely, more and more detail being added to the world by players.
+- Constructed World: The result of a game—though a game can go on indefinitely with more and more detail being added to the world by the players.

 - In Medias Res: Scenes are often done this way.
 The purpose of a scene in Microscope is to answer a single question, as dynamically as possible.

 - Mythopoeia: The main point of the game is to create a fictional world with its own fictional mythology.

 - Nuke 'em: The blurb casually mentions that a grandiose civilization can be ended with a nuclear apocalypse - "Build beautiful, tranquil jewels of civilization and then consume them with nuclear fire".

 - Sliding Scale of Idealism Versus Cynicism: The players can set the tone of the game with the use of the Palette system, noting down general concepts and themes under "yes" and "no" depending on whether they are acceptable in the particular game.

 - Spin-Off: A number of alternative rulesets are included in the Microscope Explorer expansion book: